IceEyz/addon-node-red/README.md

   by the server name.
 The checkbox that states `I use the Home Assistant Add-On` should be checked.

-## Changelog & Releases

-This repository keeps a change log using [GitHub's releases][releases] functionality.
-The format of the log is based on
-[Keep a Changelog][keepchangelog].

-Releases are based on [Semantic Versioning][semver], and use the format of ``MAJOR.MINOR.PATCH``.
-In a nutshell, the version will be incremented based on the following:

-- ``MAJOR``: Incompatible or major changes.
-- ``MINOR``: Backwards-compatible new features and enhancements.
-- ``PATCH``: Backwards-compatible bugfixes and package updates.

 ## Support

 Got questions?

 You have several options to get them answered:

-- The [Home Assistant Community Add-ons Discord chat server][discord] for add-on support and feature requests.
 - The [Home Assistant Discord chat server][discord-ha] for general Home Assistant discussions and questions.
 - The Home Assistant [Community Forum][forum].